clement-sciascia/docs/pages/cloud/dedicated/hotswap_raid_soft/guide.en-gb.md

 ---
-title: 'Hot-swapping a disk on a server with a software RAID configuration'
+title: Hot-swapping a disk on a server with a software RAID configuration
 slug: hotswap-raid-soft
 excerpt: 'Find out the main steps to follow in order to hot-swap a disk on a server with a software RAID configuration'
-section: 'RAID & disks'
+section: RAID & disks
 ---

 **Last updated 21st November 2016**